With society starting to open up, it’s likely that cars will become key parts of more people’s lives once more.

 - Battery (Average cost – £142): Again, a worn battery should prompt a warning light on your dash, but if the car struggles to start, this should be one of your first checks.

-These repair bills can look daunting, especially if they come at an unexpected time.
-Spreading the cost with a long-term loan can help you keep on top of your budget and may even help you pay for longer-lasting repairs.
+These repair bills can look daunting, especially if they come at an unexpected time, there are other costs such as powder coating or re-sprays for dents and scratches.
+If you’re unable to cover the cost upfront, spreading the cost with a long-term loan can help you keep on top of your budget and may even help you pay for longer-lasting repairs.

 DIY car maintenance checks